sensei-hacker/inavwiki/Lightweight-Telemetry-(LTM).md

 The LTM_X_counter value is incremented each transmission and rolls over (modulo 256).
 It is intended to enable consumers to estimate packet loss.

+# iNav CLI Support

+LTM is transmit only, and can work at any supported baud rate.
+It was designed to operate over 2400 baud and does not benefit from higher rates.
+It is thus usable on soft serial.

+A CLI variable `ltm_update_rate` may be used to configure the update rate and hence band-width used by LTM, with the following enumerations:

+* NORMAL: Legacy rate, currently 303 bytes/second (requires 4800 bps)
+* MEDIUM: 164 bytes/second (requires 2400 bps)
+* SLOW: 105 bytes/second (requires 1200 bps)

+For many telemetry devices, there is direction correlation between the air-speed of the radio link and range; thus a lower value may facilitate longer range links.

+# Other

 ## Tuning Frame (T)

 The payload is 12 bytes.
 This frame is not transmitted by iNav telemetry.